onionpancakes/chassis/README.md

 ## Alias Elements

 Alias elements are user defined elements.
 They resolve to other elements through the `resolve-alias` multimethod.
-They must begin with a **namespaced keyword**.
+They must begin with **namespaced keywords**.

 Define an alias element by extending the `resolve-alias` multimethod with a namespaced keyword and a function implementation receiving 4 arguments: metadata map, tag keyword, attributes map, and content vector.

 Since namespaced keywords are not interpreted as attributes, they can be used as arguments for alias elements.

 Attribute map received (3rd arg) contains the merged attributes from the alias element, including `id` and `class` from the element tag.
-By placing the alias element's attribute map as the attribute of the resolved element, the attribute merges seamlessly.
+By placing the alias element's attribute map as the attribute map of a resolved element, the attributes transfers seamlessly between the two.

 Content subvector received (4th arg) contains the content of the alias element.
-It has its metadata `{::c/content true}` to avoid being interpreted as an element.
+It has metadata `{::c/content true}` to avoid being interpreted as an element.

-The metadata and tag (1st and 2nd arg) are not needed for normal use case, but is provided for advanced tinkering.
+The metadata and tag (1st and 2nd arg) are not needed for normal use case but is provided for advanced tinkering.

 ```clojure
 ;; Capitalized name optional, just to make it distinctive.